Join the Appalachian Mountain Club's Maine Wilderness Lodges culinary team!

 From Maine to New Jersey the AMC runs overnight lodges, campsites and shelters that welcome all kinds of outdoor enthusiasts.
-Staff at our front-country lodges provide a welcoming atmosphere and provide advice on hikers plans for their excursions.
-Some also help to provide meals for the overnight guests passing through.
+Staff at our front-country lodges provide a welcoming atmosphere as well as advice to hikers as they plan their excursions.
+Some also help to provide meals to the overnight guests passing through.
 Our shelters caretakers are located in remote backcountry sites promoting leave no trace principles to their visitors who share their wild home for the night.
 Those working up in our White Mountain Huts help to carry food and supplies into the hut which they then cook up for the hungry hikers staying the night.

 The AMC maintains hundreds of miles of trails throughout the region.
 Every year we hire over 100 people to work on those trails.
 These seasonal employees run around the mountains clearing drainages, building rock staircases and ensuring the trail is well marked as it passes through all kinds of terrain.
 Some of these trail-workers lead volunteers young and old into the woods for weeks at a time to complete trail relocations and reconstructions.

 AMC is committed to reducing the barriers to active outdoor participation by youth, expanding the opportunities for environmental education and making it easier for parents and adult leaders to introduce kids to the outdoors.
 We believe that fostering a connection with nature among today's youth is a necessary component in building the next generation of outdoor enthusiasts and conservationists.
 Through custom experiences and dedicated programs for youth groups, schools, families and teens, AMC is committed to getting 125,000 kids outdoors each year by 2020.